ZincChloride-cyber/Digital-Eye-Strain-Gurdian/README.md

-# Ucare - AI-Powered Eye Health Guardian
+# Ucare - Wellbeing You

 Ucare is a privacy-focused, "set and forget" well-being application designed for power users.
 It monitors eye strain signals in real time using your webcam locally, providing subtle alerts and a clean, high-performance dashboard for health optimization.